Table of Contents

 Embracing the Future: The Role of Technology in Modern Film Composition

 In this modern era, Digital Audio Workstations (DAWs) have evolved to become crucial resources for film composers.
 Parallelly, the advent of notation software like Sibelius and Dorico has eased the task of generating professionally rendered music for recording sessions.
 Yet, the endeavor of composing music still remains a labor-intensive and strenuous process.
+But some of this may soon change due to Artificial Intelligence applications.

-As we cast our gaze into the landscape of the future, it is anticipated that Artificial Intelligence (AI) will progressively carve out a more prominent role within music production.
+I anticipate that Artificial Intelligence (AI) will progressively carve out a more prominent role within music production.
 This transformation entails AI not merely crafting preliminary melodies or harmonizing tones, but also the meticulous generation of highly realistic instrumental ensemble mock-ups, attainable with a mere touch of a button.

 For those who aspire to score films, this evolving landscape clearly implies an imminent challenge.
 The demand for their expertise and skills may dwindle, as film directors – with little to no training in music – might find themselves adequately equipped to underscore their own projects.